swalkinshaw/blacktie/README.md

 * `separated`: for fields with multiple inputs (such as breaking up a phone number)
 * `inline`: for checkbox/radio inputs that should be horizontally displayed

+## Notes

+blacktie is built on top of HTML5 Boilerplate and its default CSS.
+This isn't a requirement but the CSS would require some updates without it or with a different CSS reset.